BND Hamburger Icon

 What is value-based care?

-Value-based care is a medical services model in which practitioners and providers are paid based on the quality of their care.
-The concept is the work of the Centers for Medicare & Medicaid Services (CMS).
+This concept is the work of the Centers for Medicare & Medicaid Services (CMS).
 In fact, the Department of Health & Human Services had previously aimed to convert 30% of fee-for-service Medicare claims to the value-based system.
-However, as of 2018, only 25.1% of all claims (Medicare or otherwise) were value-based.
+Research from the Health Care Payment Learning and Action Network (LAN) showed that, in 2023, about 59% of payments made to US healthcare providers were calculated based on some form of value-based method.

 Did You Know?Did you know